Luton Airport: Runway and aprons

 The airport possesses a single runway, running roughly east to west (07/25), with a length of 2162 m at an elevation of 526 ft.
 The runway is equipped with an Instrument Landing System (ILS) rated to Category IIIB, allowing the airport to continue operating in conditions of poor visibility.

 All the airport facilities lie to the north of the runway.
 The terminal and aprons have an unconventional layout for a commercial airport, with terminal drop-off, bus stands, taxi ranks and short-term car parks being accessed facing south towards the runway, being connected by a road.
 This road tunnels under a taxiway which connects the western apron area to the runway's taxiway network.
 There are approximately 60 stands available for aircraft, with 28 dedicated gates, which are all hardstands.
-All of these stands are located on the northern side of the terminal building, away from the runway and connected to it by a U-shaped set of taxiways and aprons that together encircle the terminal; recently, an accident caused by a vehicle fire in the Terminal 1 Car Park has left the car park destroyed.
+All of these stands are located on the northern side of the terminal building, away from the runway and connected to it by a U-shaped set of taxiways and aprons that together encircle the terminal.
+The airport also has two multi storey car parks which connect to the terminal building.

 The northern side of the U-shaped apron is ringed by a continuous line of hangars and other buildings, emphasising the fact that Luton is a major maintenance base for several airlines including TUI Airways, EasyJet, and previously Monarch Airlines.
 By contrast to the heavily built up apron area, the airport's southern boundary is entirely rural with only a few isolated farm buildings and houses close to the airport boundary.